New Mexico No Fault Divorce

 Points to note

-• The child support obligation exists up to the 18th birthday of the child, although it may continue during the secondary education of the child
+• The child support obligation exists up to the eighteenth birthday of the child, although it may continue during the secondary education of the child.

-• If the parents cannot reach any consensus regarding custody, the court passes orders that mediation is essential
+• If the parents cannot reach any consensus regarding custody, the court passes orders to begin a mediation process.
+The mediators act as a third party, helping to reach a solution to all child related or other marital issues.

 Divorce Papers